7ep/demo/README.md

 ## Demo - demonstrates an application and tests

 Please note that this branch has had nearly all functionality removed in order to prepare for exercises.
-See the branch called "complete" for the functional version.
-See the branch "with_database" for a more fully-featured system with database (Postgresql) integration.
+See the branch [complete](https://github.com/7ep/demo/tree/complete) for the fully-functioning version.
+See the branch [with_database](https://github.com/7ep/demo/tree/with_database) for a more fully-featured system with database (Postgresql) integration.

 #### dependencies:
     Java 8.

-It *has* to be Java 8.
+Note: It has to be Java 8.
 Don't use Java 10, it will error out because Mockito doesn't work with Java 10.

 #### To build with tests:
 On Linux